 As of 2014, we are part of a family of 4 049 organisations and 7 556 sites that are EMAS registered worldwide.
 Our environmental management system is an integral part of our management plan and is designed to make environmental responsibilities clear to employees.

 As such, we have an environmental policy that highlights our vision to be a climate friendly and resource efficient organisation.
 Moreover, our annual outlines our commitment to EMAS and presents our environmental performance.

-The EEA welcomes enquiries on its environmental management system and how to introduce a similar system in any organisation.
-If you have any questions, please contact the EEA’s environmental coordinator Svetlana Maenchen or post your query in the EEA Enquiries Forum.
+We welcome enquiries on our environmental management system and how to introduce a similar system in any organisation.
+If you have any questions, please post your query in the EEA Enquiries Forum.

 For references, please go to www.eea.europa.eu/soer or scan the QR code.

 This briefing is part of the EEA's report The European Environment - State and Outlook 2015.
 The EEA is an official agency of the EU, tasked with providing information on Europe’s environment.